IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 #### Download the Template Files

-From the UID2 Operator GitHub repository, download the template files listed in the following table.
+Follow the instructions you receive when your registration process is complete (see) [UID2 Operator Account Setup](#uid2-operator-account-setup)) to download the template files listed in the following table.

-For more information, refer to the [readme file for the Terraform template](https://github.com/IABTechLab/uid2-operator/tree/master/scripts/gcp-oidc/terraform).

 | File | Details |
 | :--- | :--- |